 - Use the chart below to convert the OHM meter’s resistance value to the proper VATS code.

-NOTE: The resistance value measured by your OHM meter will likely not match any of the resistance values in the chart below.
-However, your resistance value should be very close to one of the resistance values in the chart (usually no more than a 3 to 5 percent difference).
+NOTE: The resistance value measured by your OHM meter will likely not match the designed resistance value shown in the chart below.
+However, your resistance value should be a number that falls within the minimum and maximum resistance values in the chart (usually no more than a 3 to 5 percent difference).
 The closest resistance value in the chart to your measured value will correspond to the correct VATS code for your Corvette.

 OPTION B: If you don’t have a working VATS key…